elizalech/Portfolio/README.md

 In this folder you will find the Geodatabase of flood layer zones taken from the NYC gov data repository (Bytes of the Big apple) and the housing transaction sample data.

 Contents:
-Spatial analysis code
+Spatial analysis code,
-RMD file for project
+RMD file for project,
-HTML rMarkdown output file
+HTML rMarkdown output file,
-Images showing all houses in flood zones at different sea level rise predictions
+Images showing all houses in flood zones at different sea level rise predictions.